tatjama/portfolio/README.md

 # portfolio

-This is a place where you can see some of my work
+A place where you can look at some of my work.
+Techniques: JavaScript, Sass, HTML.
+Neumorphism design style, dark and light mode.